Summary of accounting policies

 In preparing the annual accounts in conformity with IFRS, management is required to make estimates and assumptions affecting reported income, expenses, assets, liabilities and disclosure of contingent assets and liabilities.
 Use of available information and application of judgment is inherent to the formation of estimates.
 Although these estimates are based on management’s best knowledge of current events and actions, actual results could differ from such estimates and the differences may be material to the annual accounts.
 For the Fund the most relevant estimates and assumptions relate to:

-The determination of the fair value of the loan portfolio and equity investments based on generally accepted modeled valuation techniques;
+The determination of the fair value of the loans to private and equity investments based on generally accepted modeled valuation techniques;

 Information about judgements made in applying accounting policies are related to the following: